vstabile/sig4sats-script/README.md

+_Disclaimer: The author is NOT a cryptographer and this work has not been reviewed.
+This means that there is very likely a fatal flaw somewhere.
+Cashu is still experimental and not production-ready._

 # Sig4Sats Script: Cashu-Nostr Signature Swaps

 A simple script demonstrating how to atomically exchange Cashu payments for Nostr event signatures using Schnorr adaptor signatures.